DMonkey-hub/esphome/examples/JC3248W535EN/readme.txt

 The example esphome-LVGL-example
 there is the YAML file
-and a photo of the display contents after successful compilation<br><br>
+and a photo of the display contents after successful compilation

 <img src="../../LVGL%20example.jpg" alt="Example image"><br><br>